ualsg/ualsg.netlify.app/content/post/2021-07-research-data-repositories/index.md

 Although this list is not complete with all the research data repositories available, we hope this provides enough viable options for our future research and those who are looking for open data repository solutions.
 We also welcome other suggestions that we may have overlooked.

-For those who are interested, the comparison matrix can be found in a google sheet [here](https://docs.google.com/spreadsheets/d/1XTWrlJrfxWs1I5_fEZjnw0H_H5qDtiAmafvTh4QRBhg/edit?usp=sharing).
+For those who are interested in more detail, the comparison can be found in a spreadsheet [here](https://docs.google.com/spreadsheets/d/1XTWrlJrfxWs1I5_fEZjnw0H_H5qDtiAmafvTh4QRBhg/edit?usp=sharing).